Sir Frederick Treves, 1st Baronet: Eminent surgeon

 The King's Achilles tendon was treated in January 1902, and then in June he found a "hard swelling in the abdomen".
 Treves did not remove the abscess, which was perityphlitis, an inflammation around the appendix which required draining.
 The coronation of the new king was scheduled for 26 June 1902, but on 24 June, Edward was diagnosed with appendicitis.
 Treves, with the support of the leading surgical authority, Lord Lister, performed a then-radical operation of draining the infected appendiceal abscess through a small incision and leaving the appendix intact.
 This was at a time when appendicitis was generally not treated operatively and carried a high mortality rate.
 The operation was carried out on a table in the Music Room at Buckingham Palace.
+Treves requested that London Hospital nurses Georgina Haines and Nurse Tarr should assist him; Haines nursed the King after his operation.
 The King had opposed surgery because of the upcoming coronation, but Treves insisted, stating that if he was not permitted to operate, there would instead be a funeral.
 The next day, Edward was sitting up in bed, smoking a cigar.

 Treves was honoured with a baronetcy on 24 July 1902 (which Edward had arranged before the operation), and appendix surgery entered the medical mainstream in the UK.
 He was granted the use of Thatched House Lodge in Richmond Park and was subsequently able to take early retirement.
-He published a book about his experiences of the king's illnesses, shortly after the coronation.
+He published a book about his experiences of the king's illnesses shortly after the coronation.
 Treves continued to serve the royal family as Serjeant Surgeon to the King and to the Royal Household from July 1902 until 1910.
-In November 1905 the King fell down a rabbit hole, straining his Achilles tendon, for which he was fitted with an iron splint.

 Treves received the Freedom of the Borough from his native town of Dorchester in July 1902.